Resources For Counselors

 For Prospective Music Majors

 The Department of Music requires all Music B.A. applicants provide an in-person or video audition for entrance into the major.
-Learn more about how to apply and audition by reading the CSUEB Prospective Music Majors Flyer (pdf).
+Learn more by reading the CSUEB Prospective Music Majors Flyer (pdf).

 Early Start is a Smart Start!